 CIGNA Health Care

-CIGNA offers two websites with a wide variety of information on smoking cessation for people who have CIGNA insurance.
+CIGNA offers a wide variety of information on tobacco use and prevention for people who have CIGNA insurance.
 You WILL need to log in to view the information, so you may need to create a new account.
-Once logged in to myCIGNA, click on the MyHealth tab near the top of the page.
-Look for the Tobacco Cessation topic.
+Once logged in to myCIGNA, click on the Wellness tab near the top of the page.
+Scroll down for Quit Smoking.